 My training has mainly been in Transactional Analysis, also known as TA.
 This has elements of cognitive and behavioural therapies, while also paying attention to relationship and psychodynamic characteristics.
 (If that sounds like a mouthful, don't worry! -- the theory is to help me serve you better, not for you to learn.)

-I have also completed the first level of training in Eye Movement Desensitisation and Reprocessing (EMDR).
-I have also had training in areas such as solution-focused brief therapy (SFBT).
+I have also completed the first level of training in Eye Movement Desensitisation and Reprocessing (EMDR), and had training in areas such as solution-focused brief therapy (SFBT).

 I am an Accredited Member of the British Association of Counselling and Psychotherapy (BACP), and I follow their ethical code.
 Through the BACP, I am also on the voluntary Register of Counsellors and Psychotherapists approved by the Professional Standards Authority for Health and Social Care.